AI Screenr

 Try Free

 High-volume candidate screening is a throughput problem, not a staffing problem.
-30 minutes per phone screen, 100 to 500 candidates per month, a recruiter caps out around 80 screens before quality drops and burnout sets in.
-Hire the second recruiter, the third, the fourth — and you have a full-time job running just the first round of a hiring funnel.
-The economics do not work.
+At 30 minutes per phone screen and 100 to 500 candidates per month, a recruiter handles about 80 screens before quality drops and fatigue sets in.
+Hiring a second recruiter, then a third and a fourth, turns first-round screening into a full-time operation.
+The math does not work.

-• 100s of interviews run in parallel — no queue, no booking limit, no calendar
+• Hundreds of interviews at the same time — no queue, no booking limit, no calendar coordination

-• 24/7 across 57 languages — every time zone, every candidate's peak hour
+• Any time, 57 languages — every time zone, every candidate's best hour

-• Ranked shortlists in minutes — not a week-long Calendly dance
+• Ranked shortlists in minutes — not a week of scheduling back-and-forth

-Voice AI interviews change the shape of the problem.
-Candidates self-serve an async interview, the AI applies the same rubric to every answer, and your team starts the morning with a ranked shortlist instead of a full calendar.
-Volume stops being a staffing question and becomes a throughput question.
+Voice AI interviews change the nature of the problem.
+Candidates complete an async interview on their own.
+The AI applies the same scoring criteria to every answer.
+Your team starts the morning with a ranked shortlist instead of a full calendar.
+Volume stops being a staffing question and becomes a capacity question.

 Run a high-volume batch through AI screening — 3 free interviews →